bryanmcnett/aabo/README.md

 ![A bounding triangle of maximum axis values](images/triangle_max.png)

-And for each test, if the query’s maxA < the object’s minA (or B or C), they do not intersect.
-This is true of the two above triangles: they do not intersect.
+When testing for intersection, if the query’s maxA < the object’s minA (or B or C), they do not intersect.
+The above two triangles don't intersect, because maxA < minA.

 ```
 bool Intersects(UpTriangle u, DownTriangle d)